ajoros/resume/README.md

 View the live resume at: **https://ajoros.github.io/resume/**

-## Building

-Documents are automatically compiled to PDF via GitHub Actions on push to master branch.

-To build locally:
-- Use Docker: `docker run --rm -v "$(pwd):/data" blang/latex:ubuntu pdflatex <filename>.tex`
-- Or use local LaTeX: `pdflatex <filename>.tex`

 ## Template Credit

 This template is based on the excellent work by [Sourabh Bajaj](https://github.com/sb2nov/resume).